Improper vs finitely additive distributions as limits of countably additive probabilities: Introduction

-In this paper, we only consider convergence of distributions regardless to any statistical model.
-The implication of our result in Bayesian inference, especially the construction of specific sequences of distribution used in the proof of Theorem \ref{thm.sameqvnotFAP} is left for future works.
-In Section \ref{section.defcv}, we define several concept of convergence in the setting of improper and FAP distributions.
-In Section \ref{section.uniform} we revisit the notion of uniform distribution on integer.
-In Section \ref{section.examples}, we illustrate the fundamental difference between convergence to an improper prior and to an FAP.
+In this paper, we mainly consider convergence of prior distributions to FAPs or to improper distributions, regardless to any statistical model.
+In Section \ref{section.defcv}, we define the notion of limits in the settings of improper distributions and of FAPs.
+We show that improper distributions and FAPs represent two distinct characteristics of a sequence of proper distributions.
+Therefore, they cannot be connected by the mean of proper distribution sequences.
+In Section \ref{section.uniform}, we revisit the notion of uniform distribution on integers in the light of our results.
+In Section \ref{section.examples}, we illustrate with some examples the fundamental difference between convergence to an improper prior and to a FAP.
+In Section \ref{section.elc}, we consider expected logarithmic convergence, defined by \cite{bebesu2009} to approximate an improper distribution by a sequence of truncated proper priors.
+We apply some of the methods used in Section \ref{section.defcv} to propose an example where this convergence mode depends on the chosen sequence of compact sets.